 The term "technics" refers not only to technology but to the knowledge required to make effective use of technology and the institutional capacity to realize both.
 Technics encompasses technology, techniques and infrastructure.
 The immigrants had entered a land that was part of the British empire.
 The Dominion of Canada already contained institutions and value structures inherited from the Imperial core-systems of meaning and organization.
 The "opening" of the West was impelled by an economic imagination and a profit motive.
 Wheat for export was the subject, East European immigrants were the object imported for its realization.
-Cultural integration meant a reorientation of the culture of these immigrants.
-Much of this cultural reorientation-the "evolution" or "change"-necessitated a technics of forgetting.
+Cultural integration meant a reorientation-the "evolution" or "change"-necessitated a technics of forgetting.